google/comprehensive-rust/src/concurrency/async/state-machine.md

 - Calling an async function does nothing but construct a value, ready to start on the first call to `poll`.
-- All local variables are stored in the function's future struct, including an enum to identify where exection is currently suspended.
+- All local variables are stored in the function's future struct, including an enum to identify where execution is currently suspended.
 The real generated state machine would not initialize `i` to 0.
 - An `.await` in the async function is translated into a call to that async function, then polling the future it returns until it is `Poll::Ready`.
 The